jknight/Udacity-FEND/P5-1/NeighborhoodMap/README.md

 - Enter text in text box to filter
 - Click on list view results
 - Click on markers
+- Click on the gray vertical area to show & hide the list of locations

 ## Notes